SPARQL-Anything/sparql.anything/README.md

                                          and not using blank nodes) -e,--explain                            OPTIONAL - Explain query
                                          execution
- -l,--load <load>                        OPTIONAL - The path to one RDF
+ -l,--load <URL or filepath>             OPTIONAL - The path or the URL to
-                                         file or a folder including a set of files to be loaded.
-When
+                                         one RDF file or a filepath to a folder including a set of files
-                                         present, the data is loaded in
+                                         to be loaded.
+When present, the
-                                         memory and the query executed
+                                         data is loaded in memory and the query executed against it.
-                                         against it.
  -f,--format <string>                    OPTIONAL -  Format of the output
                                          file.
 Supported values: JSON,
                                          XML, CSV, TEXT, TTL, NT, NQ.